 Step 3: File the Utah LLC Certificate of Organization

 The paperwork to officially create an LLC in Utah is called the Certificate of Organization (called the Articles of Organization in most states).
-To submit the paperwork, either file online through the Utah Department of Commerce, Division of Corporations and Commercial Code OneStop website or the Utah Certificate of Organization.
+To submit the paperwork, file online through the Utah Department of Commerce, Division of Corporations and Commercial Code OneStop website.

 When filling out the Certificate of Organization, a few sections and terms can be confusing at first glance.
 Let’s go over a few of these sections to help get your LLC started right.

 Principal office address: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address must be in Utah and can be the LLC’s physical address, or it can be the address where the business records are stored.
+This address must be in Utah and can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the designated office.

-Signature of organizer: An LLC Organizer is someone involved with the formation of the Certificate of Organization.
-The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any of the LLC members can be listed as an organizer.
+Signature of organizer: An LLC Organizer is someone involved with forming the Certificate of Organization.
+The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any LLC member can be listed as an organizer.

 Duration: This is another optional section.
 Here, you can indicate how long the LLC will remain in existence.
 Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.
 By skipping this section, your LLC will be Perpetual by default.

-Business description: Another optional section where you can provide some basic information about what the business does.
-Some filers will include an open-ended business purpose saying, “This business will engage in any lawful business activity for which a Limited Liability Company may be organized in Utah.”
+Business description: This is another optional section where you can provide some basic information about the business.
+Some filers will include an open-ended business purpose, such as, “This business will engage in any lawful business activity for which a Limited Liability Company may be organized in Utah.”

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)